noxdafox/pebble/doc/index.rst

       Schedule a job within the Pool.

-      Returns a *pebble.ProcessFuture* object representing the execution of the callable.
+      Returns a pebble.ProcessFuture_ object representing the execution of the callable.

       *function* is the function which is about to be scheduled.

       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.

       *timeout* is an integer or a float.
 If given, once expired it will force the timed out task to be interrupted and the worker will be restarted. *Future.result()* will raise *TimeoutError*, callbacks will be executed.

-   .. function:: map(function, *iterables, timeout=None, chunksize=None)
+   .. function:: map(function, *iterables, chunksize=None, timeout=None)

-      Returns an iterator equivalent to map(function, iterables).
+      Concurrently compute the *function* using arguments from each of the iterables.
+      Stop when the shortest iterable is exhausted.

+      *chunksize* controls the size of the chunks the iterable will be broken into before being passed to the function.

       *timeout* is an integer or a float.
-If given, once expired it will force the timed out task to be interrupted and the worker will be restarted.
-The subsequent call to __next__ on the iterator will raise *TimeoutError*.
-The timeout is assigned per element of the iterator.
-Therefore, a *TimeoutError* will not prevent the iterator to continue.
-See example below.

-      *chunksize* controls the size of the chunks the iterable will be broken into before being passed to the function.
-If None the size will be controlled by the Pool.
+If given, it will be assigned to every element or chunk of the iterables.
+      If the computation of the given element or chunk will last longer than the given *timeout*, its execution will be terminated and iterating over its result will raise *TimeoutError*.

+      A pebble.ProcessMapFuture_ object is returned.
+Its *result* method will return an iterable containing the results of the computation in the same order as they were given.

    .. function:: close()